Guguant/Time/README.md

-# What is bear? 介紹
+# What is Kitty Book? 介紹
-Bear is being a book to introduce traditional games all over the world.You maybe see what you have played, or your parents.
+**Kitty book** is being a book to introduce traditional games all over the world.You maybe see what you have played, or your parents.
 I believe traditional games make relax and happy us.
 If you do, **welcome to share your idea and pull requests**.:relaxed:
 E-mail: bearsugar(you know)foxmail(dot)com